redeyed-vault/thespian/README.md

-# Y.A.R.I - "Yet Another RPG Implement"
+# PERSONAE

-Yari is a tool for generating 5th edition Dungeons & Dragons characters.
-Currently, Yari supports content from the following rulebooks:
+Personae is a tool for generating 5th edition Dungeons & Dragons characters.
+Currently, Personae supports content from the following rulebooks:

   * *Player's Handbook*
   * *Mordenkainen's Tome of Foes*